 - What’s the plane ticket cost?

 - What will room and board cost you?

 When you have a total cost in mind, you can figure out how much you need to save each day, week, month, and year to make it happen.

 If you reach a point where you can’t squeeze anymore money out of your budget, it’s time to get creative with bringing more money in.

 My main source of income is freelance writing.
 I got into freelancing by first creating a blog to showcase my work, then started pitching to publications and entrepreneurs.
-You can learn how to get into freelance writing here.
+That’s not the only route that you can take for remote working though.

+You can do photography, graphic design, web design, virtual assisting – you name it.
 If you need a kickstart in the idea department, here are 80 ways to earn money.